 |Duo Security||SMS and push notification.

-The extension supports command line options for disabling, revoking, and resetting authenticators.
-Use these commands when you cannot access the Magento Admin UI.
+The extension supports command line options to revoke and reset authenticators.
+Use these commands when you cannot access the Magento Admin.

 Reset authenticator per account

 If you need to manually reset a single user configuration, enter the following command.
 It restarts configuration and 2FA subscription for the user account.

 1 bin/magento security:tfa:reset <user> <provider>